• Recipes

 • egg - beaten well.

 • cracked black pepper - to add to the top before baking.
-You can also add paprika or more cajun seasoning.
+You can also add paprika or more cajun seasoning to the top of this southern mac and cheese.

 How do you make southern mac and cheese from scratch?